 Time capsules offer the unique opportunity to capture a snapshot of an era while imagining possible futures.
 On this landmark anniversary, over 50 of McGill’s top researchers pause to envisage what will be the biggest change in their field over the next quarter century.
-At the end of 2021, the Time Capsule will be sealed.
-Five videos from the Time Capsule will be released on this website every year during Fall Homecoming starting in 2022.
+In 2022, the Time Capsule will be sealed.
+Five videos from the Time Capsule will be released on this website every year during Fall Homecoming starting that year.
 Only time will tell if McGill researchers’ predictions come true.

 McGill Time Capsules

 While the Bicentennial project is McGill’s first digital time capsule, it’s not the first time that McGillians have wanted to leave a historic cache of information for future generations:

 - In 2003, a McGill campus security officer spotted a time capsule container in the rubble of the recently demolished Donner Building.
 The capsule, which was buried in the building’s cornerstone in 1947 and subsequently forgotten about, contained stained but still legible documents, including the letter written by William H. Donner outlining his gift to McGill (details here).